allythe/HorizonDetection/README.md

 The figure below shows the predicted horizon by the **H-HC** method for 2 frames from each video:

 ![Predicted Horizon Example](data/h_hc_pred.png)

+## Key Findings

+**Research Question 1:**
+The best trade-off between computational efficiency and detection accuracy is:

+- **Drone-based images:** DexiNed
+- **Boat-based images:** Segment

+H-HC remains competitive, and in scenarios with limited computational resources, H-HC is the preferred alternative to hybrid deep learning-classical methods.

+**Research Question 2:**
+Performance metrics indicate that detecting the horizon is **more challenging in drone-based images** than in boat-based images.
+Specifically, **Normalized Mean Height Deviation (NMHD)** and **Mean Angle Deviation (MAD)** are substantially better for **boat-based images**, showing that method performance varies with the image source.